jenesis/jenesis/README.md

 take place to set up, execute and tear down tests.
 It will also provide a transparent communication layer where you can integrate special serialization strategies and to communicate between the test runner and the remote test agents.
+The current approach is to integrate it with JUnit but possibly TestNG or other frameworks are added in the future.

 #### Non Goals
 At the moment the goal is not to build a solution to speed up tests by running them in parallel on